arangodb/arangojs/README.md

 * **fn**: `Function`

-  A function that will be invoked for each value returned by the query until it returns `false` or the cursor is exhausted.
+  A function that will be invoked for each value returned by the query until it returns a value that evaluates to `false` or the cursor is exhausted.

   The function receives the following arguments: